ike091/ike091.github.io/_posts/2022-12-20-star-tracker.md

 title: Barn Door Star Tracker
 ---

-To take clear long exposure images of the night sky with exposures times past 30 seconds or so, some sort of tracking must be employed, since the Earth's rotation will cause stars to blur/rotate across the frame.
+To take clear long exposure images of the night sky with exposure times past 30 seconds or so, some sort of tracking must be employed, since the Earth's rotation will cause stars to blur/rotate across the frame.